hcaumo/MoonBeam-Architecture-Overview/README.md

 Drexfy Platform Overview
 Architecture Overview

-Drexfy is a blockchain-based platform that simplifies the process of investing in securitized SME credits while ensuring compliance and security through robust KYC/AML procedures.
+Drexfy is a blockchain-based platform that simplifies the process of investing in securitized SME credits while ensuring compliance and security through KYC/AML procedures.
 The platform leverages various AWS services and blockchain technology to provide a seamless and secure user experience.

 Registration Process

 The registration process ensures that all users undergo thorough KYC and AML checks to maintain compliance and security.